Catch Me If You Can

 Hiding in Plain Sight

-开户送Search the Internet for animals that use camouflage, coloring that helps them blend in with their surroundings.
-Then head outdoors with craft materials and have kids make camouflaged "animals."
+Search the Internet for animals that use camouflage, coloring that helps them blend in with their surroundings.
+Then head outdoors with craft materials and have your child make camouflaged "animals."
 The animals could be pieces of paper cut out in the shape of an animal, such as a fish or a bird, and colored in such a way that it matches its surroundings.
 Add texture to the "animals" by gluing on pom-poms, string, or felt.
 When done, take turns finding one another's animals.
-You can also do this activity indoors by having your child color in the animals so that they blend with some part of your classroom - a poster on the wall, a floor tile, a desk.
-Make a game of it by sending half of the group out of the room.
-While they are gone, have kids tape their animals to the places they are meant to blend in with.
-Then bring the other half of the group back in and see whose animal is the hardest to find.
-When all the animals have been found, switch roles.
+You can also do this activity indoors by having your child color in the animals so that they blend with some part of your house-a painting on the wall, a floor tile, or the surface of the refrigerator or kitchen counter.